rhpandit11/Data-Theory/spark/interview.md

 ** but in spark sql union will give only distinct records while unionAll will give all records including duplicates.

 **unionByName - it will check both dataframes column name if they are same then only it gives result.

+---

+Shared Variables: There are two different types of Shared Variables in spark -Broadcast Variable and Accumulator

+1. Broadcast Variables: are read-only Variables distributed across worker nodes in-memory.
+The data Broadcasted this way is cached in serialized form and deserialized before running each task.
+Used for cache a value in memory on all nodes generally small datasets only Broadcasted.
+2. Accumulator: Which are used to update the variables in parallel during execution/runtime and share results from worker to driver.similar to counters in Mapreduce. used for performing associative and commutative operations such as counters or sums.

+coalesce and repartition:

+coalesce: is used to decrease the number of partitions without invoking Shuffling.
+It used in when output partitions is less than the input.

+repartition: helps to increase or decrease the number of partitions by doing Shuffling of data.

+difference between Persist and Cache: are optimization techniques for both iterative and interactive Spark applications to improve the performance of the jobs or applications.

+iterative -> Reuse intermediate results

+interactive  -> allowing a two-way flow of information

+cache() -> MEMORY_ONLY

+Persist(level) -> MEMORY_ONLY, MEMORY_AND_DISK, MEMORY_ONLY_SER, MEMORY_AND_DISK_SER, DISK_ONLY (disk, or off-heap memory)

+unpersist() can be used to Freeing up space from the Storage memory.

+Checkpoint: used for fault-tolerance and to cut down the lineage of RDDs/dataframes especially in long and complex computations.
+It breaks the lineage and stores data to a reliable Storage(HDFS), used in scenario where lineage graph is too long or when you want to recover from failures efficiently.

+Note: use cache() -> for optimization purpose Checkpoint() -> for fault tolerance purpose, and reduce the lineage length in complex computations.